centrifugal/rubycent/README.md

 	  end
 	end
 ```
-On client side initialize Centrifuge like so:
+On client side initialize Centrifuge object like so:

 ``` javascript